Background pattern

 Warnings and precautions

-• Do not take this medication for a use other than the indicated (see section 1) and never take more than the recommended amount (see section 3).
-Severe heart problems (whose symptoms include rapid or irregular heartbeats) have been reported in patients who have taken an excessive amount of loperamide, the active ingredient of Loperan.
+• Do not take this medication for a use other than indicated (see section 1) and never take more than the recommended amount (see section 3).
+Serious heart problems (whose symptoms include rapid or irregular heartbeats) have been reported in patients who have taken an excessive amount of loperamide, the active ingredient in Loperan.

-• If you do not see improvement in 48 hours or if you have a fever, interrupt the treatment and consult your doctor.
+• If you do not observe improvement within 48 hours or if a fever appears, discontinue treatment and consult your doctor.

-• If you have liver problems, consult your doctor before taking Loperan.
+• If you have liver problems, you should consult your doctor before taking Loperan.

-• Patients with AIDS who are treated with Loperan for diarrhea should discontinue treatment when the first symptoms of abdominal swelling or distension (megacolon) appear.
+• Pre-filled transparent syringe with yellow liquid and gray needle connected ready for injection Patients with AIDS who are being treated with Loperan for diarrhea should discontinue treatment when the first symptoms of abdominal bloating or distension (megacolon) appear.

-• Patients with diarrhea should drink plenty of liquids to avoid dehydration, which manifests as: dry mouth, excessive thirst, decreased urine output, wrinkled skin, dizziness, drowsiness.
+• Patient with diarrhea should drink plenty of fluids to avoid dehydration, which is manifested by: dry mouth, excessive thirst, decreased urine output, wrinkled skin, dizziness, and drowsiness.
 This is especially important in children and the elderly.

-• Treatment of diarrhea with loperamide is only symptomatic, so the diarrhea should be treated from its cause.
+• Treatment of diarrhea with loperamide is only symptomatic, so the diarrhea should be treated based on its cause.

 Children and adolescents

-Do not administer this medication to children under 12 years old without a prescription and medical supervision.
+Do not administer this medication to children under 12 years of age without medical prescription and supervision.

 In particular, inform them if you are taking any of the following medications: